-This became the mission statement of Filmborn.
-To put this statement into the context of a user story we could work from and connect with, I wrote an Experience Treatment™, a document that helps guide the initial development stages.
-This production phase also involved extensive R&D into reproducing the companies' successful film emulation presets for Adobe Lightroom within the iOS platform's capabilities.
+To put our mission statement into the context of a user story we could connect with, I wrote an Experience Treatment, a document that helps guide the initial development stages.
+This production phase involved extensive R&D to reproduce the companies' successful film emulation presets for Adobe Lightroom within the iOS platform's capabilities.

-Additional R&D, along with wireframes, flow and Interaction storyboards, visual development, and mock-ups, are produced at this stage.
+Wireframes, flow charts, storyboards, visual development, and mock-ups are produced at this stage.